 For every dollar spent in St. Charles County, 1/8 of a cent is dedicated to the Children’s Community Services Fund for St. Charles County children and teens, up to 19 years of age.
 The CCRB oversees the administration, allocation, and distribution of the Children’s Community Services Fund.
 In addition to its responsibilities of administering funds, the CCRB also oversees local funding for the Missouri Children’s Trust Fund License Plate Program.
 The CCRB awards CTF funds to local agencies for child abuse and neglect prevention programs each year.

 Efficient funding and high-quality services contributes to St. Charles County consistently ranking #1 for overall child well-being in Missouri by Missouri Kids Count.
-To learn more about the agencies we partner with, download our CCRB Community Service Guide for Children’s Mental Health 2018.
+To learn more about the agencies we partner with, download the CCRB Community Service Guide to Mental Health.

 The CCRB History